 Most entrepreneurs over-delegate tasks and accountabilities to others, also known as “dumping.”
-It’s far better to learn how to delegate rather than dump; that is, give others the information they need to do the job, then get out of the way.
+Its far better to learn how to delegate rather than dump; that is, give others the information they need to do the job, then get out of the way.

 10. Giving up.

 Some of the most successful entrepreneurs failed several times before doing extremely well.
 So, if you’re failing, fail.
-And fail fast And learn.
+And fail fast And team.
 And try again, with this new wisdom.
 Do not give up.